Journeys For Individuals

 - Anyone interested in exploring the intersections of spirituality and social justice.
 You don’t have to be a Unitarian Universalist!

-- We occasionally run other open enrollment programs to Haiti, BorderLinks and possibly other locations in the future.
+- We run open enrollment programs to the Arizona border, Houston, West Virginia, Nicaragua and New Orleans.
+We may also create other open enrollment programs in the future.
 Please view our calendar or contact us to learn more.

 - Individual participants are welcome to apply to join congregational journeys, but space is not guaranteed.
 Once we receive your application, we will ask the congregational leadership if they have space you.